 The operating revenues of the Authority consist principally of annual administrative fees paid by the participating institutions.
 While the annual administrative fee rate for new bond issues has changed periodically, the fee rate remains constant for the life of the bonds, with the exception of fee reductions for operating reserve stabilization purposes.
-The annual fee structure is as follows: Bonds issued from December 1971 to September 1975 are charged .125% of the original balance of the bonds;

-bonds issued from October 1975 to December 1989 are charged .2% of the original balance of the bonds; bonds issued from January 1990 to present are charged .125% of the outstanding balance of the bonds.
+The annual fee structure is as follows: Bonds issued from December 1971 to September 1975 are charged .125% of the original balance of the bonds; bonds issued from October 1975 to December 1989 are charged .2% of the original balance of the bonds; bonds issued from January 1990 to present are charged .125% of the outstanding balance of the bonds.
 In an effort to stabilize its unrestricted net asset balance, the Authority periodically evaluates the administrative fees charged to participating institutions.
-For the years ended June 30, 2002 and 2001, the Authority required participating institutions to pay 50% of the contractual administrative fees.
-For the years ended June 30, 2003 and 2004, the Authority determined that participating institutions would be required to pay 40% of the contractual administrative fees.
-For the year ended June 30, 2005, the contractual administrative fees decreased to 30%.
+For the year ended June 30, 2006, the Authority required participating institutions to pay 20% of the contractual administrative fees